getify/You-Dont-Know-JS/scope-closures/ch2.md

 Before we get to the nuts and bolts of how using lexical scope in our programs, we should make sure we have a good conceptual foundation for how scope works.
 This chapter will illustrate *scope* with several metaphors.
 The goal here is to *think* about how your program is handled by the JS engine in ways that more closely match how the JS engine actually works.

-## Buckets, and Bubbles, and Marbles...
+## Marbles, and Buckets, and Bubbles...
 Oh My!

 One metaphor I've found effective in understanding scope is sorting colored marbles into buckets of their matching color.